-- Ensure persons and area is safe - Attach a sign to the equipment to say it is broken - Remove broken equipment from patient area (If a large piece of equipment ask Porter to move downstairs).
-Small pieces to a plastic box under the Nurses' Station. - Notify the RN in charge - Write in Equipment problem book or in maintenance book, which is located at the Nurses' Station. - Complete Tickit incident
+- Ensure persons and area is safe - Attach an "Out of Service" yellow tag on equipment to notify other that the item is broken. - Remove broken equipment from patient area (If a large piece of equipment please move to storage area downstairs).
+Small pieces to a plastic box under the Nurses' Station. - Notify the RN in charge. - Write in Equipment problem book or in maintenance book, which is located at the Nurses' Station. - Lodge as a Hazard in Leecare on the Hazard alert form.